russfeld/flowchart/DEVELOPING.md

 1. `apache2`
 2. `mysql-server`
-  - ~~Run the `sudo mysql_secure_installation` command to secure the MySQL server a bit~~ This currently breaks the `phpmyadmin` installation; hopefully will be fixed in a future update.
 3. `php libapache2-mod-php php-mcrypt php-mysql`
 4. `phpmyadmin php-mbstring php-gettext`
   - Make sure you press `spacebar` to select `apache2` when asked which webserver to configure automatically.
 A red box does not mean it is selected; it must have an asterisk in the box.
 This part is usually confusing.